adam0ling/nlp_app/README.md

 Congrats!
 You're in.
 Type your starting lyrics and wait for monkeys to finish the job.
 Cyber monkeys I mean.

+15. Don't forget to delete the project after you're donw ith it as leaving it online will incur charges.
+To do that simply click the burger buttton near your account avatar in the top right corner then Project Settings and then click SHUT DOWN.
+Type project ID in the box and SHUT DOWN again.
+All done.
+All charges should be stopped now.

 # Doesn't work?

 * Check that you renamed app.py to main.py